barnabad/projektmunka2/server/README.md

 ### Displaying activity:

-Place this into an eventListener to emit a message when a user is typing:
+Place this into an eventListener to emit a message when a user is typing:<br>
+Minta, ha szeretnél egy üzentet küldeni, ha a felhasználó gépel:

 ```js
   <your div>.addEventListener('keypress', () => {